WatchBeam/beam-interactive-python2/docs/api.rst

 State
 -----

-.. autoclass:: beam_interactive2.State
+.. autoclass:: interactive_python.State
     :members:
     :undoc-members:
     :show-inheritance:

     .. attribute:: connection

-        The underlying :class:`~beam_interactive2.Connection` to the Interactive service.
+        The underlying :class:`~interactive_python.Connection` to the Interactive service.
 You should not need to deal with this most of the time.

-.. autoclass:: beam_interactive2.Discovery
+.. autoclass:: interactive_python.Discovery
     :members:
     :undoc-members:
     :show-inheritance: